May 19, 2022

-Waterloo – Wilfrid Laurier University’s Faculty of Arts is seeking applications from Canadian writers for the Edna Staebler Laurier Writer-in-Residence position for the winter 2020 academic term.
-The writer-in-residence will receive $25,000 for a 12-week residency from Jan.
-20 to April 10, 2020.
-Eleven weeks will be spent on Laurier’s Waterloo campus, and one week on Laurier’s Brantford campus.
+WATERLOO – Wilfrid Laurier University’s Faculty of Arts is seeking submissions from Canadian writers for the Edna Staebler Writer-in-Residence (WIR) position for Winter 2023.
+The Writer-in-Residence will receive $21,000 for a 10-week in-person residency from Jan.
+17 to March 24, 2023.
+Nine weeks are to be spent on the Waterloo campus, and one week at the Brantford campus.

-Applicants should be in the midst of a new writing project intended for book-length publication and be active participants in the writing community.
-Applications must be received by 5 p.m., June 10, 2019.
+Applicants should be in the midst of a new writing project intended for publication or performance and be active participants in the writing community.
+Applications must be received by 5 p.m.
+(ET) by June 30, 2022.

-To see a full list of requirements or to apply for the Edna Staebler Laurier Writer-in-Residence position, visit the Edna Staebler Laurier Writer-in-Residence web page.
-Further questions may be addressed to the chair of the selection committee, Tanis MacDonald, at email@example.com.
+To see a full list of requirements or to apply for the Edna Staebler Laurier Writer-in-Residence position, please visit the Edna Staebler Laurier Writer-in-Residence web page.
+Additional questions may be addressed to Tanis MacDonald, professor of English and Film Studies and chair of the search committee, at email@example.com.

 Wilfrid Laurier University’s Faculty of Arts is the proud administrator of Staebler’s legacy in the forms of the Edna Staebler Award for Creative Non-Fiction (established 1991) as well as the Edna Staebler Laurier Writer-in-Residence program.